 In the College of Arts and Sciences, representatives shall be apportioned among the divisions of Social Sciences, Humanities, and Natural Sciences.
 Members must hold full-time or continuing part-time appointment with the rank, or equivalent rank, of lecturer, clinical instructor, assistant professor or higher and (2) perform academic duties consisting of at least half-time teaching, research, service or departmental administration.
-Ex-officio members shall be the Assistant Provost for Enrollment Services, a representative of Outreach and Continuing Education, the Dean of Libraries, the Director of the Center for International Education, the Director of the Chancellor's Honors Program, and the Director of the Tennessee Teaching and Learning Center, or their respective designees.
+Ex-officio members shall be the Vice Provost for Academic Affairs, the Vice Provost for Enrollment Management, the Vice Provost for International Affairs, the Vice Provost for Student Success, the Associate Provost for Teaching and Learning Innovation, the Dean of Libraries, and the Director of Honors and Scholars Programs, or their respective designees.
 In addition, the administrative officer having primary responsibility for undergraduate curriculum in each school or college shall serve as an exofficio member of the Undergraduate Council if that person is not a school or college representative.
 The chairperson of the Undergraduate Council (known as the Chair) shall be a faculty member from the Undergraduate Council elected for a one-year term, following a one-year term as Vice Chair, by voting members of the Undergraduate Council.
 The election of the Chair will take place at the last meeting of the spring semester.

-The Undergraduate Council is charged by the Faculty Senate to set standards for admission, retention, and graduation; review curricular matters in the undergraduate programs; development of interdisciplinary programs; approve new programs and any other matters of educational policy pertaining to undergraduate programs.
+The Undergraduate Council is charged by the Faculty Senate to set standards for admission, retention, and graduation; review curricular matters in the undergraduate programs; develop interdisciplinary programs; approve new programs and any other matters of educational policy pertaining to undergraduate programs.
 Its structure and activities are governed by its Operating Guidelines, which are adopted and amended by the membership of the Undergraduate Council and include rules consistent with these Bylaws.

 The Chair of the Undergraduate Council or faculty designee shall report actions of the Undergraduate Council to the Executive Council.
 The report shall include the agenda and a summary of substantive actions taken.
 The report and the minutes of the Undergraduate Council meetings will be distributed or made available electronically to all senators at least five business days prior to the next Faculty Senate meeting.
-Implementation of actions taken by the Undergraduate Council occurs after approval of the report by the Faculty Senate.
-Any curricular change may be reopened for review and its implementation delayed upon vote of the Executive Council or the full Faculty Senate.
+Implementation of actions taken by the Undergraduate Council occurs after approval of the report first by the Executive Council and then by the Faculty Senate.
+The report may be approved in whole or in part by either the Executive Council or the full Faculty Senate, allowing for any particular curricular or academic policy change to be sent back to the Undergraduate Council for revision and resubmission as part of the report/minutes of a future meeting.
+In such cases, the Faculty Senate President will communicate specific concerns to the Chair of the Undergraduate Council.

 O. University/System Relations Committee.
-Membership shall consist of at least eight faculty members, including the elected campus representative to the University Faculty Council.
-During years when the campus has a faculty representative on The University of Tennessee Board of Trustees, that person will also serve on the University/System Relations Committee.
+Membership shall consist of up to 8 faculty members, including the elected campus representative to the University Faculty Council.
+During years when the campus has a faculty representative on The University of Tennessee Board of Trustee's Committee on Education, Research and Service, that person will also serve on the University/System Relations Committee.
 The chairperson shall be a faculty member.